Privacy policy

 - respond to demo, sales, support, legal, and security requests;

-- create accounts, process orders, manage subscriptions, and provide customer access;
+- create accounts, authenticate users, process orders, manage subscriptions, collect payments, issue invoices, and provide customer access;

 - provision, operate, monitor, recover, suspend, resume, upgrade, or retire product instances;